MwTLaura/Laura-Portfolio/Laura-Portfolio/About_Me/ME.md

 # 👩‍💻 About Me | Laura Tambwe Mwibashiye

 ## **Introduction**
-Hi, I’m Laura Tambwe Mwibashiye, a **Data Science major at the University of Texas at Arlington (UTA)** with a strong passion for **Data Science, Data Analysis, Machine Learning, Cloud Computing, IT, and Business Intelligence Analytics**.
+Hi, I’m Laura Tambwe Mwibashiye, a **Data Science major at the University of Texas at Arlington (UTA)** with a strong passion for **Data Science, Data Analysis, Machine Learning, Product Management, and Business Intelligence Analytics**.

-I thrive at the intersection of **data analytics, security, and enterprise IT solutions**, combining technical expertise with problem-solving skills to optimize business operations and secure digital infrastructures.
-My goal is to **develop innovative, data-driven solutions that enhance security, scalability, and efficiency in IT ecosystems**.
+I thrive at the intersection of **data, product strategy, and cross-functional collaboration**, combining analytical skills with business insight to drive innovation, optimize operations, and improve decision-making across organizations.
+My goal is to **lead data-informed digital initiatives and deliver scalable, user-centered solutions through strong product, project, and business analysis skills**.

 📂 **For my detailed professional statement, click here:** [Professional Statement](Professional_Statement.md)